The Hood Financial Story

 “I often think back to when I was that naïve, optimistic, and soon-to-be first-time father.
 I can’t believe what guts I must have had to quit a secure salaried position and begin a career as a self-employed Financial Advisor, knowing my wife would not be returning to the work force again!”

 “It’s ironic that the very industry that saved my family’s financial life growing up has not only provided my family today with a livelihood, but has also led to many of my clients’ families to benefit from the type of planning my dad instilled in me many years ago.”

 Tragically, Mike’s dad passed away unexpectedly in 1995 at the age of 60.
 “One of my biggest disappointments is that he isn’t here to see all that I’ve accomplished.
 I’d like to think that he would be proud of the many professional designations I’ve earned, the successful business I’ve built, and the integrity with which I did it- but most importantly, the man I’ve become.”

 Today, the Hood Financial story and legacy continues.
 The rich heritage, values, and lessons learned over all these years are at the forefront of everything Mike does every day for his clients.

 “While earning a living for my family is important, even more satisfying to me are all the people I’ve been able to help along the way.
 I love making a positive difference in my clients’ lives and improving their financial situation.
 This is my passion, my mission, and my life’s work.”

-Mike and Bev have three adult children- all who live nearby- and two of whom work in the business.
-Having two grandchildren (so far) has added to the happy mix and makes life complete for them.
+Mike and Bev have three adult children- all who live nearby- and two of whom contribute to the business.
+Having three grandchildren (so far) has added to the happy mix and makes life complete for them.
 With well over 30 years of service to his clients, Mike looks back with great satisfaction, and looks forward to an even brighter future.
 At Hood Financial, nothing is more important than keeping families together.
 You can count on Mike and his family to always be there for you and yours.